ELITEv5/SunPLS/Documents/The_Monetary_Policy_Engine.md

 Instead of relying on discretionary decisions or governance votes, SunPLS uses a **feedback control system** implemented on-chain.

-This design is conceptually inspired by the **ProjectUSD Controller specification**, which describes a feedback-driven monetary system where interest rates adjust based on deviations between market price and equilibrium price.
+This design is conceptually inspired by the **ProjectUSD Controller specification**, which describes a feedback-driven monetary system where interest rates adjust based on deviations between market price and equilibrium value.

 SunPLS adopts this core concept while simplifying the overall architecture.